-So what Van Buskirk found was that if dragonfly nymphs were present in a pond, the frogs were absent.
+What Van Buskirk found was that if dragonfly nymphs were present in a pond, the frogs were absent.
 This suggested that the presence of the predator—the dragonfly nymph—restricted the distribution of the prey species.
 In other words, the dragonfly’s distribution was driving the tadpoles’ distribution because of a predator-prey interaction.
-This pattern suggested a specific process—that the dragonfly nymphs was too strong a predator for the tadpoles.
+This pattern suggested a specific process: That the dragonfly nymphs were too strong a predator for the tadpoles.
 But this was a process that had to be tested experimentally.

 This was exactly what Van Buskirk did.

 Learn more about the hierarchical nature of biological systems

 What Van Buskirk did was manipulate the presence or absence of one or the other species and see how that affected the distribution of the other.
 Van Buskirk did two experiments.

 In the first experiment, Van Buskirk selected two sets of ponds, both of which contained tadpoles but not any dragonfly nymphs.
 One of these sets he left unmanipulated as a control.
 In an identical set of ponds, starting out with tadpoles, Van Buskirk added the density of dragonfly nymphs that you would find in a normal pond.
 What happened?